 - Americans throw away 35 billion plastic water bottles every year

 - Plastic chemicals can be absorbed by the body – 93 per cent of Americans age six or older test positive for BPA (a plastic chemical)

 With that out of the way, I want to focus on a few easy things we can all do to reduce the amount of plastic we use when we travel and be more eco-friendly.
 Here are my top tips.

 1. Switch to a bamboo toothbrush

 Bamboo is a great alternative to plastic as it’s sustainable and degrades in around 2-3 years!
 Woohoo!
 Get your hands on an eco-friendly bamboo toothbrush and pack this with you on your travels.
 Bamboo is the fastest growing plant on earth; it’s naturally regenerative, requires minimal rain, and grows without the use of harmful pesticides.
 As a result, it’s incredibly abundant.
-Check out this lovely, charcoal-infused bamboo toothbrush from The Well Nest or those below from Charles and Olivia!
+Check out this lovely, charcoal-infused bamboo toothbrush from Bamboo It or those below from Charles and Olivia!

 2. Carry a refillable water bottle with you